CrazyCoder613/awesome-vue/README.md

  - [vue-isyourpasswordsafe](https://github.com/Pitu/vue-isyourpasswordsafe) - A small utility written in Vue that checks if the given password has been leaked against the Have I Been Pwned API.
  - [vue-form-send](https://github.com/AlekseyPleshkov/vue-form-send) - A Vue.js directive for sending data from form and primitive validation
  - [FormVuelar](https://github.com/janiskelemen/formvuelar) - Vue form components with server side validation in mind
+ - [vue-final-validate](https://phphe.github.io/vue-final-validate/) - Vue validation solution from my development experience, support nested, async.

 ### Resize
  - [vue-not-visible](https://github.com/PxyUp/vue-not-visible) - Vue directive for removing from dom (like v-if) element on screen smaller than breakpoints.
+ - [vue-window-size](https://github.com/mya-ake/vue-window-size) - Provides reactivity window size properties.
+ - [vue-responsive-text](https://github.com/shwilliam/vue-responsive-text) - ↔ Component that scales its child node in relation to its parent node's width

 ### Scroll

 *Set window scroll position*

 - [vue-chat-scroll](https://github.com/theomessin/vue-chat-scroll) - Automatic scroll-to-bottom directive for Vue.js 2.0.
 - [vue-scrollto](https://github.com/rigor789/vue-scrollTo) - Adds a directive that listens for click events and scrolls to elements.
 - [vue-next-level-scroll](https://github.com/Developmint/vue-next-level-scroll) - A component based and SSR ready approach to smooth scrolling using the modern Scroll behavior API
 - [vue-scroll-sync](https://github.com/metawin-m/vue-scroll-sync) - A component that synchronizes containers’ scroll positions
 - [v-scroll-lock](https://github.com/phegman/v-scroll-lock) - A Vue.js directive for body scroll locking without breaking scrolling of a target element
 - [vue2-perfect-scrollbar](https://github.com/mercs600/vue2-perfect-scrollbar) - PerfectScrollbar minimalistic wrapper
+- [vue-scroll-to](https://github.com/KevinHoughton/vue-scroll-to) - Adds a directive that listens for click events and scrolls to elements.
+- [vue-scroll-progressbar](https://github.com/guillaumebriday/vue-scroll-progressbar) - A customizable component that indicates the scroll relative position in a progressbar.
+- [vue-backtotop](https://github.com/caiofsouza/vue-backtotop) - A Back-to-top component for Vue.js, which scroll page to the top when clicked.

 *Virtual scrollbar*